Site and Language:

 • How to find a balance for progress reporting and governance?
 Too much and it won’t get used, too little and teams and stakeholders will lose direction.
 It is vital to build a culture of transparency so that any issues can be spotted very early and success acknowledged as it is achieved.
 Steering groups have a key role to play in ensuring they guide, challenge and encourage teams while being ready to make tough calls when needed.

 There are many other aspects to consider – the detail will be important, and it will depend on the context in which your projects are happening.
-We would love to talk to you about how you can prepare this aspect of your programme.
+We would love to talk to you about how you can prepare this aspect of your program.

 We hope this series of blog posts on key aspects of global outsourcing have been helpful.
 If we can be of any further assistance, please contact us.